Burn Ban - Level 1

 Gathering firewood is not permitted, but you can purchase packaged firewood from the campground host.

 This park has one watercraft launch and 100 feet of dock.
-Make sure you have an annual launch permit or combination of a Discover Pass and daily launch permit.
+Make sure you have the annual Natural Investment Permit or combination of a Discover Pass and daily launch permit.
 You can purchase a $7 daily launch permit at the park.
+The launch docks are removed in the winter.

 The boat launch is located at Latitude: 47° 22' 41.88" N (47.3783) Longitude: 122° 58' 36.83" W (-122.9769).